LeyangXue/SpatialKcorePercolation/README.md

 This script generates networks with various parameters, including different zeta values, average degrees, and lattice lengths.

 ### K-Core Percolation Simulation
-1. **Execute Numerical Simulations**
+**Execute Numerical Simulations**:
 After generating the spatial networks, execute the k-core percolation simulations by running the code located in each directory, e.g. `\figure1\code\KCorePercolationSimulation.py`, `\figure2\code\binary_seachpc_kcore.py`.
-Each directory contains the code necessary to generate the numerical simulation data required for the corresponding figure.

 If running the simulation takes too much time, pre-computed percolation results are available for download in the Mendely dataset associated with this project.
 Use these resulting data for analysis without running **Numerical Simulations** code.

-2. **Usage**:
+**Usage**:
 To run the code and generate simulation data, follow these steps:
 1. Ensure that the required spatial networks are generated.
 2. Navigate to the directory containing the code for the desired figure.